Digital Fatigue and Energy Data 2025

 Patterns observed in the data

-Most respondents report spending more than four hours online per day, and a notable minority report more than twelve hours.
-This suggests that high digital exposure is not an edge case but a routine part of daily life for many people in the sample.
+Most respondents report spending more than four hours online each day, while a notable minority report more than twelve hours.
+This suggests that extended digital exposure is no longer unusual, but a routine condition of modern life for many people.

-Half of respondents report feeling tired or exhausted after long online sessions, while only a small minority say they feel energised.
-This points to a recurring pattern where extended online time is more often associated with depletion than recovery.
+Half of respondents report feeling tired or exhausted after long online sessions, while only a small minority report feeling energised afterward.

 Common reported coping responses